 If you would like to donate to Associated Eye Care’s Operation Sight program, you can do so by visiting the St. Croix Valley Foundation (SCVF) website.
 SCVF manages Associated Eye Care’s funds and their website is secure.
 Once on the SCVF website, click the Give Now button, select Associated Eye Care at the bottom of the list and click Donate.
 All donations made go towards The Operation Sight initiative, which provides cataract surgery to those who could not otherwise afford it.
-If you would like to know more about the program, click here.
+Visit Operation Sight’s website for more info.

 “So much is written about the need for medical care in the developing world, but there’s an often overlooked need here in our own communities.
 Modern cataract surgery can improve vision to where people can return to work and lead full and productive lives.
 By teaming with the ASCRS Foundation and Operation Sight, Associated Eye Care is working to do our part here in Minnesota.”